 Purpose-driven companies often use the functionality that Innovators have created but develop it at the higher levels of the Value Proposition.
 Being obsessed with execution, purpose-driven culture brings every element of the user experience to perfection.
 Such companies main task is not so much to create innovative technologies, but rather to rethink the habitual way of life.
 And, that is what makes them true Disruptors.

 They realize the maximum potential of their business model, product and market offer through the integration of a Design approach into the company's culture DNA.
 Thanks to this, Disruptors are able to build the most trusting relationships with their customers, and, in case of any business difficulties, they receive support and assistance from their fans.

 As you see, a Disruptor in this classification is not necessarily a huge corporation or the technology giant that disrupts the traditional industries with enormous budgets.
-The principles and approach to business culture described here are already used to create demanded products and competitive advantages in a wide variety of industries.
+The principles and approach to purpose-driven business culture described here are already used to create demanded products and competitive advantages in a wide variety of industries.

 As an example, we can check the small businesses that, due to their customer centricity, have gained undeniable advantages in the local market.
 In particular, in almost every city, we can find a restaurant that offers unforgettable service and pays so much attention to creating positive experiences with its customers that, after visiting, everyone tells their friends about it, thus providing free advertising.

 It is no miracle of phenomena.
 It is simple math that anyone can study and integrate into their own business, regardless of whether it's a huge corporation or a tiny startup, to start reaping significant benefits.
 All it takes is a true dedication to satisfy customers in the best way possible by creating an unforgettable customer experience.

 How can a financial institution influence its banking culture?

 There are a number of ways that a financial organization can create a positive and supportive banking culture that helps its employees to thrive and contribute to the organization's success: